cern-it-efp/EOSC-Testsuite/docs/testsCatalog.rst

 - trace: Trace the path between IP hosts.
 - latencybg: Continuously measure one-way latency and associated statistics between hosts and report back results periodically.

 The endpoint for these tests must be specified at testsCatalog.yaml's *perfsonarTest.endpoint* variable.
+Note if the server on the provided endpoint does not allow or support a subset of these tests, those will fail but the others would still be carried out.
 Use endpoints from:

 * |link1|
 * |link2|